harshnagoratela/netlifycms-travel-site/src/pages/blog/2020-03-26-shimokitazawa-7-spots-you’ll-want-to-check-out.md

 #### 5. Zakoya

 Shimokitazawa also has tons of cheap but good izakaya like other areas.
 You will surely stumble upon a good one while walking but [Zakoya](http://www.zakoya.red/) has got to be the best.
 This very traditional Japanese izakaya located just a few minutes walk from the station features a menu that includes a lot of mouth-watering options.
-Whether you are vegetarian or a meat-lover, the best Izakaya experience is guaranteed here.
+Whether you are vegetarian or a meat-lover, the best izakaya experience is guaranteed here.

 ![Zakoya Shimokitazawa](/img/zakoya.jpg "Zakoya")